dd32/td-gh-ex/readme.txt

 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@version 1.6.3
+1. Update Theme URI
+2. Add Message : In the next version ie 1.7 we are moving all the theme options in the customizer
 @version 1.6.2
 1. Change Banner,Product and Screenshot Images.
 @version 1.6.1